ravi-mohan-avhad/stepzen-chainguard/README.md

 We want to be as secure as possible, where contracts can state that I will engage with users who have established their identity with this trusted third party.
 In essence, we offer a scalable source of confidence to a trust-less environment.

 The Chain Guard **Data Visualization** connections empower users with enhanced insights on linked data, helping them to maximize the value of their existing investments.
 The solution for protecting smart contracts must be secure itself.
-Tiger Graph understands that we require not only performance but also safety and security.
+StepZen GraphQL understands that we require not only performance but also safety and security.
 Due to the fact that the fees for smart contract execution are determined by the transaction and the speed of execution, the API response time must be extremely fast in order to minimize costs and optimize performance.
 We obtain results quickly using web3.
 Sub-second response time for queries involving the access and computation of tens of millions of entities and relationships.
-Our system takes advantage of parallelism at every level, from the storage engine to the high-level query language GSQL, to deliver industry-leading concurrency and performance.
 Financial institutions can expedite transformation, leverage the power of data to generate efficiencies, and enhance the client experience by leveraging the potential of collaborative innovation.

 ## Challenges we ran into